Service Charge Policy

 2.1 The Trust is committed to meeting its responsibilities to all residents under the terms of their tenancy agreements or leases and to providing them with value-for-money services in the management and maintenance of their homes and estates.

-2.2 The Trust is bound by the terms of the tenancy agreements and leases issued either by it or by Aylesbury Vale District Council before stock transfer (in 2006) and by relevant statute.
+2.2 The Trust is bound by the terms of the tenancy agreements and leases issued either by it or by Aylesbury Vale District Council before stock transfer (in 2006) and by relevant legislation.

 2.4 The Trust’s variable service charges are the recovery of costs which do not necessarily fluctuate in line with inflation or the rent formula, however the Trust will aim to obtain value for money at all times.

-2.5 The Trust will seek to recover all service charges to which it is entitled, including associated management costs.
+2.5 The Trust will seek to recover all reasonable service charges to which it is entitled.

 4. Calculation and Recovery of Service Charges